- List of people

-First, a word on punching.
 Time can be reported by people either punching in and out or not.
-A punching terminal, mobile phone or web link is used when punching in/out.
+A punching terminal, mobile phone, or web link is used when punching in/out.

-- In a punching terminal, the person clocks in/out by either
+- In a punching terminal, the employee clocks in/out by either

-- Holding his/her tag against the terminal reader
+- Holding their tag against the terminal reader

 - Scanning a fingerprint

 - When punching in/out via a mobile, you can choose whether preset GPS coordinates should be used in Quinyx for location recognition.

 - Web-based punching in/out on a computer, POS terminal, or tablet is another option, provided that an internet connection is available.
 The employee punches in/out by entering their employment number or holding their tag against the terminal reader.